Wright-Shawn/Waveframe-v4.0/README.md

 ## What This Is

-Waveframe v4.0 is a self-directed research project using **AI-assisted workflow design** to build a falsifiable cosmological framework.
+Waveframe v4.0 is a **proof-of-concept research project** built to test how
+**AI Workflow Orchestration (AWO)** can manage a complex, ambiguous scientific domain.

+The project explores an entropy–action expansion framework as an alternative to ΛCDM,
-The aim is not to replace ΛCDM, but to demonstrate how **multi-threaded AI collaboration + human orchestration** can produce explicit models, derivations, and predictions in a reproducible way.
+but the physics content is **secondary**.
+The real aim is to demonstrate:

+- how multi-threaded AI collaboration + human validation can handle complexity,
+- how reproducibility and falsifiability can be wired into an AI-driven workflow,
+- how to package outputs (figures, notebooks, logs) into a version-controlled, auditable repo.

+Think of Waveframe v4.0 not as a final cosmology theory, but as a **case study** showing that
+AI-assisted research can be structured, documented, and shipped in the same way as serious software.

 <p align="center">
   <img src="Figures/Ez_Hz_H0.png" alt="Expansion history comparison: ΛCDM vs Waveframe" width="600"/>